 2014: The EPA issued the Final Cleanup Plan (Record of Decision) in November 2014.
 The Record of Decision (ROD) will direct cleanup actions and offer plans for source control and long-term monitoring in the Lower Duwamish Waterway.

 2014: Lower Duwamish Waterway Group begins a Fisher Survey to better understand the habits of community members who fish in the river, specifically what they are eating and how they use their catch.
 The information will be used in the Superfund Cleanup process to develop tools to protect people eating fish.
-The study will be complete in 2016.
+The study was completed in 2016.

 2014: Lower Duwamish Waterway Group begins a pilot study to test the effectiveness of activated carbon as a tool to clean up historic contamination in Lower Duwamish Waterway sediment.
 Study results plus tribal and community input will help the EPA decide if this technology could be used to reduce contamination levels in the Lower Duwamish Waterway.
-The activated carbon will be placed in the end of 2016 and monitored for three years.
+The activated carbon was placed in the end of 2016 and monitored through 2020.

 2015: Boeing completed the Plant 2 sediment cleanup and habitat restoration.